Incident Response

 • Evidence Handling Record

-All forms are completed by the response team and reviewed during weekly SOC (Security Operations Centre) briefings.
+As a process step, you could require that all forms are completed by the response team and reviewed during weekly SOC (Security Operations Centre) briefings.

 Automation and Intelligence